housecurve/housecurve.github.io/MANUAL.md

 Plot zoom and scroll only change the horizontal frequency axis.
 HouseCurve automatically sets the vertical axis of the plots to show the measurement.

-### Setup
+### Setup Screen

 #### Display Mode
 HouseCurve can display measurements to suit a given task.

 **Average** mode (default) is used to capture how an audio system sounds in a listening area.
 Use this mode when tuning the audio system to match a reference curve.

-Measurements are included in an average as they are collected.
+* Measurements are included in an average as they are collected.
-The average measurement is displayed in bold green.
+* The average measurement is displayed in bold green.
-Individual measurements will appear in faded green.
+* Individual measurements will appear in faded green.

 **History** mode is used to see the effect of an adjustment from a single microphone location.
 Use this mode for initial audio system setup, such as speaker position or time alignment.

-The most recent measurement is displayed in bold green.
+* The most recent measurement is displayed in bold green.
-Older measurements appear in green and are faded according to age.
+* Older measurements appear in green and are faded according to age.

 #### Smoothing
 Smoothing can be applied to measurements to make it easier to see trends in the measurement.
 The selection is applied to all measurements and the selected overlay.
 To remove smoothing, select None.

 #### Coherence Blanking
-Coherence blanking hides regions of the measurement, or overlay, that are low quality and should not be used for tuning [link to measurement quality].
+Coherence blanking hides regions of the measurement, or overlay, that are [low quality](/HOWTO.md#measurement-quality) and should not be used for tuning.

 Blanking occurs wherever the measurement falls below the selected signal to noise ratio (blanking threshold).
 To disable blanking, select Off.

-This setting also controls the threshold at which HouseCurve will automatically discard measurements [link to measurement process].
+This setting also controls the threshold at which HouseCurve will automatically discard measurements.

 #### Frequency Scale
 The frequency axis can have an Octave or Decade scale.
 This setting applies to all plots.